owainlewis/awesome-artificial-intelligence/README.md

 * [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning) - Like this Github, but ML-focused
 * [FastML](http://fastml.com/)
 * [Awesome Deep Learning Resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of learning resources for Deep Learning
-* [Professional and In-Depth Machine Learning Video Courses](https://freecoursesite.com/?s=Machine+Learning+Data+Science) - A curated collection of free professional and in depth Machine Learning and Data Science video tutorials and courses
+* [Professional and In-Depth Machine Learning Video Courses](https://freecoursesite.com/?s=Machine+Learning+Data+Science) - A collection of free professional and in depth Machine Learning and Data Science video tutorials and courses
-* [Professional and In-Depth Artificial Intelligence Video Courses](https://freecoursesite.com/?s=Artificial+Intelligence) - A curated collection of free professional and in depth Artificial Intelligence video tutorials and courses
+* [Professional and In-Depth Artificial Intelligence Video Courses](https://freecoursesite.com/?s=Artificial+Intelligence) - A collection of free professional and in depth Artificial Intelligence video tutorials and courses
 * [Professional and In-Depth Deep Learning Video Courses](https://freecoursesite.com/?s=Deep+Learning) - A collection of free professional and in depth Deep Learning video tutorials and courses